bsmith89/longev-mgen/doc/submission.md

 In mice, several of the bacteria that respond most positively are classified in the family _Muribaculaceae_, members of which produce propionate as a primary fermentation product.
-Propionate has been associated with gut health and increased longevity.
+Propionate has been associated with gut health and increased longevity in mice.
 We found that genomes of the most responsive _Muribaculaceae_ showed signs of specialization for starch fermentation, presumably providing them a competitive advantage in the large intestine of animals consuming acarbose.